liaozhijie/windows_control_miner/README.md

 1.can not and above 1 order opreation on config.txt

-2.do not update download_config_apply.py and config.txt in the same time, cause download_config_apply.py would not effect when first download, but config.txt would effect.
+2.do not update download_config_apply.py and other file at the same time, cause download_config_apply.py would not effect when first download, but others would effect.